Young

 DRAWINGS FROM EXPERIENCES

 To motivate drawing from experiences and memories, I use lots of open questions that help them remember the details of the experience.
 "What were some things the elephant liked to eat?"
 "How did the cat's fur feel?"
 I ask lots of these questions and the pictures can become very rich with every bit of space filled.
 We call these accretion questions.
 It makes passive knowledge into active knowledge.
-I am uncovering what the child already knows, or in some cases the child will fill in what they do not know with their imaginations.
+My questions are helping the child uncover what is already known, or in some cases the child will fill in what they do not know with their imaginations.
 This is fine.
 If a child gets the number of toes wrong, I do not correct them.
 I know they will probably be more interested in counting the toes next time they encounter this particular animal.
 Young children naturally begin without counting fingers.
 They add multiple fingers to a hand.
 As a child matures, I might ask them if they like to count the fingers when they draw them.
 If they are ready, they will begin to count as they draw.

 |